 House of the Rising Sun by The Animals

 Click Here for tab for House of the Rising Sun by The Animals

 What started out as a traditional folk styled song took on a new life when it was re-recorded by The Animals.
 It was a massive hit, charting at the number 1 spots on both the UK singles and UK Billboard Hot 100.
 It’s considered a classic of British pop music and was ranked by Rolling Stone magazine as one of the best songs of all time.

 Guitar-wise, it does follow the chord progression of the original song, this time outlining them using arpeggios.
 But it doesn’t simply play them 1 note at a time, it changes the rhythm throughout, jumping from 8th notes to 16th notes quite often.
-Don’t fret though!
+Don’t fret, though!
 It’s still fairly easy to play and something a beginner can master with a little practice.

 Ain’t Talkin’ ’Bout Love by Van Halen

 Click Here for tab for Ain’t Talkin’ ’Bout Love by Van Halen

 This was released in 1978 as the third single from their self-titled debut album.
-A fun fact about this track is that Van Halen originally didn’t think it was good enough to show his bandmates, and it was written to be a ‘stupid parody’ of typical love songs.
+A fun fact about this track is that Eddie Van Halen originally didn’t think it was good enough to show his bandmates and it was written to be a ‘stupid parody’ of typical love songs.
 Of course after it was released, it ended up becoming one of their most well-known songs and a standout track in the ’80s hair and heavy metal space.